 Bank line of credit status Soft hold ($500K) Increased to $750K +50%

 The bank didn't just release the hold — they increased the line from $500K to $750K.
-The credit analyst told Mike it was the 13-week forecast and the WIP schedule that made the difference.
+The credit analyst told the owner it was the 13-week forecast and the WIP schedule that made the difference.
 "We've never seen reporting like this from a contractor your size," she said.
-That's not a compliment to Summit.
+That's not a compliment to the contractor.
 It's an indictment of the industry — and an opportunity for every contractor willing to build better financial systems.

 ✅ The Ripple Effect

-The $380K in resolved change orders didn't just improve margins — it funded the LOC paydown, eliminated the payroll-on-credit-card cycle, and gave Mike negotiating leverage on his next bid.
+The $380K in resolved change orders didn't just improve margins — it funded the LOC paydown, eliminated the payroll-on-credit-card cycle, and gave the owner negotiating leverage on his next bid.
 When your financials are clean, everything else gets easier.

-"I used to check my bank balance every morning with a knot in my stomach.
-Now I check the Monday dashboard and actually know where we stand — on every project, every dollar.
-The WIP schedule alone paid for everything ten times over.
-I didn't know what I didn't know, and that ignorance was costing me $40K a month." — Owner, $12M General Contractor (name changed for confidentiality)
+The way owners describe the change, when this kind of engagement lands properly, is consistent: they used to check the bank balance every morning with a knot in their stomach.
+Now they check the Monday dashboard and actually know where they stand — on every project, every dollar.
+The WIP schedule alone pays for everything many times over.
+What was costing them was not bad luck — it was not knowing what they didn't know.

-What Mike won't tell you — because most owners won't — is that the hardest part wasn't the financial systems.
-It was the cultural change.
+The part owners don't talk about, but that matters most, is that the hardest piece isn't the financial systems.
+It is the cultural change.
 Making PMs document change orders before doing the work.
 Making subs submit backup with every invoice.
-Making himself sit down every Monday and read the WIP.
+Making the owner sit down every Monday and read the WIP.
 The systems are straightforward.
 The discipline is what transforms the business.

 Why This Keeps Happening

-Summit's story isn't unusual.
-In my experience working with contractors in the $5–25M range, some version of this problem exists in roughly seven out of ten companies.
+This story isn't unusual.
+In contractors in the $5–25M range, some version of this problem typically exists in a large share of companies.
 The details vary.
 The pattern doesn't.

 Here's why construction companies are uniquely vulnerable to margin fade: